 Cost guide · Verified July 6, 2026

-Every other page answering this question quotes a "$20–$500/mo" shrug.
-We priced all 10 women's platforms ourselves — consult fees, med costs, and the real first-year total with assumptions documented.
+Every other page answering this question quotes a "$20 to $500/mo" shrug.
+We priced the women's platforms ourselves: consult fees, med costs, and the real first-year total with assumptions documented.
 The table is below; the calculator matches you to a platform in four questions.

 Step 1 of 4